cuongvo/esformatter-banner/README.md

-# esformatter-header
+# esformatter-banner-
-Adds a comment block header to files
+Adds a comment block, wrapping a banner to files.